-10 Short Books You Can Read In A Single Day
+10 Quick Reads You Can Finish In A Day

 I think every reader will agree that there's nothing quite like that feeling of opening a book to page one, and not looking up again until you hit the back cover.
 You return to the real world feeling accomplished, confused, and a little cheated.
 What, that's it?
 That's all the book you get?
 Sure, some books seem to end all too soon, but these books still pack a big punch in a little package.
 For all those times you wish you could just sit down and read a whole book, here are several books to read in a single day.

 Look, I'm a fan of long books, too.
 I like the occasional lengthy tome you can just get lost in for weeks on end.
 But there's something so rewarding about finishing a book in one single day.
 People are busy.
 Sometimes you don't have huge swathes of time to devout to the entire works of Victor Hugo or Alexandre Dumas or some third French guy.
 Or sometimes you have a long bus ride and no working outlets for your phone charger.
 Or sometimes you just want to be able to say that you finished one goddamn thing today before you go to sleep.

 That's where these books come in.
 They're all brilliant in their own right, and all entirely readable in one sitting:

 1. The Ocean at the End of the Lane by Neil Gaiman